 Not everyone keeps all 32 permanent teeth.
-The last four teeth, also called the wisdom teeth, according to the ADA, usually don't appear until people are in their late teens or early 20s.
+The last four teeth, also called the wisdom teeth, usually don't appear until people are in their late teens or early 20s, according to the NHS.
 Some people never get them, and many have to have them removed before they erupt if there isn't enough space in the mouth.
-Your child's dentist will keep a close eye on the progression of this last set of molars, and let you know whether or not it's a good idea to have them removed.
+Your child's dentist will keep a close eye on the progression of this last set of molars and let you know whether or not it's a good idea to have them removed.

 Caring for Your Child’s New Teeth

 With proper dental care, your kids' permanent teeth will last for the rest of their lives.
-Encouraging great dental habits, such as brushing twice a day, using a toothpaste such as Colgate® Fresh 'N Protect, and flossing daily, reduces their risk of tooth decay.
+Encouraging great dental habits, such as brushing twice a day, using a good toothpaste, and flossing daily, reduces their risk of tooth decay.
 Similarly, dental treatments such as sealants and fluoride gels can further strengthen the teeth and protect against decay.